 In some cases, services that used to work when HTTPS Inspection was disabled lose connectivity when HTTPS Inspection is enabled.
-The common reason for the connectivity issues is that HTTPS Inspection is cannot establish trust between the client and the Security Gateway, and therefore cannot inspect the traffic.
+The common reason for the connectivity issues is that HTTPS Inspection cannot establish trust between the client and the Security Gateway, and therefore cannot inspect the traffic.
 Usually, pushing Security Gateway CA certificate into the system trust store is sufficient.
-But some applications have trust stores of their own: Therefore, the Security Gateway will not be able to inspect, and you should decide to drop or bypass these services.
+But some applications have trust stores of their own: therefore, the Security Gateway will not be able to inspect, and you should decide to drop or bypass these services.
 If you choose to bypass specific HTTPS services to prevent connectivity issues, they will not be inspected.
 To leverage the highest level of security, we recommend that, before you bypass any service, you figure out if trust can be established without bypassing.

 Check Point Solution for R80.40 and above

 We collected a list of HTTPS services that are known to be used in pinned scenarios.
 These HTTPS services are part of the "HTTPS services - bypass" updatable object.